Top Key Players in Blockchain Supplychain Market are IBM, Microsoft Corporation, Deloitte Touche Tohmatsu Limited, Oracle Corporation, and SAP SE

 Blockchain Supplychain Market: Summary

-The Global Blockchain Supply Chain Market is estimated to reach USD 4.1 Billion in 2024 at a CAGR of 81.2%, Predicts Forencis Research (FSR).
+The Global Blockchain Supply Chain Market is estimated to reach USD 4.1 Billion in 2024 at a CAGR of 81.2%.
 Increasing customer demand for traceability and increasing demand for secure trail is expected to drive the blockchain supply chain market during the forecast period.
 However, issue of data ownership and complexity of combining blockchain with existing system is expected to restrain the market during the forecast period.
 Combining blockchain with IoT and other monitoring technology is expected to become an opportunity for blockchain supply chain market.

 Blockchain is safe, secure data ledger simultaneously used by multiple entities via distributed network.
 Supply chain is a series of processes involved in the manufacturing and distribution of any commodity.
 Blockchain supply chain is collaborating blockchain technology with existing supply chain system.
 Blockchain supply chain improves the efficiency of current system and delivers better outcomes.
 Some key players in blockchain supply chain market are IBM, Microsoft Corporation, Deloitte Touche Tohmatsu Limited, Oracle Corporation, and SAP SE among others.